data-miner00/React-Esbuild-Template/README.md

 ### Installation

-_To use this template for personal use or contribution, simply perform the following._ Do note that a total of **3 terminals** are required to get the entire application up and running for development.
+_To use this template for personal use or contribution, simply perform the following._ A total of **3 terminals** are required to get 3 of the core components of application up and running for development.
+However, it is possible to start all the necessary processes with one terminal by using `pnpm dev` as shown on step 7.

 1. Clone the repo
    ```sh